OccupyMars2025/Computer-Networking-A-Top-Down-Approach-8th-Edition/README.md

 claims, and tell us what works and what doesn’t work.
 Tell us what you think should or shouldn’t be included in the next edition.
 Send your e-mail to kurose@cs.umass .edu and keithwross@nyu.edu.

+TODO: Professors teaching a networking course have been known to assign lab exercises that involve writing a packet-sniffing and application-layer data recon- struction program.
+Indeed, the Wireshark [Wireshark 2020] labs associated with this text (see the introductory Wireshark lab at the end of this chapter) use exactly such a packet sniffer!